-Leaves have been falling in my garden for awhile now, and you can feel the changes in the air.
-The asters are blooming; The wind is crisp in the evening, the Sun is lower in the sky, & sunsets are starting to come earlier as we move towards the Autumnal Equinox on September 23.
+Leaves have been falling in my garden for a while now, and you can feel the changes in the air.
+The asters are blooming, the wind is crisp and sunset is coming earlier as we move towards the Autumnal Equinox.

-The Autumnal Equinox or Mabon as it is now known is considered to be the second harvest festival.
-In ancient times, our ancestors would be celebrating the harvest, it was a time of prosperity; the fruition of months of hard work.
+In ancient times, our ancestors celebrated the Autumnal Equinox (or Mabon) as the second harvest festival; it was a time of prosperity; the fruition of months of hard work.
 The celebration would be similar to our Thanksgiving.
-A time to thank the God and the Goddess for all of the blessings that they had received.

 - works well for acne, oily skin and excessive sweating

 - eases muscular aches and pains as well as menstrual cramps and PMS.

 - relaxes both the body and the mind in times of stress.